SatStressGUI/SatStressGUI-MacOS/README.md

 For more information, please contact Alex Patthoff at patthoff@jpl.nasa.gov.

-SatStressGUI V5.0 has been created upon efforts by Zane Selvans, Mikael Beuthe, Jonathan Kay, Lee Tang, Simon Kattenhorn, C.M.
-Cooper, Emily S. Martin,
-David Dubois, Ben J. Ayton, Jessica B. Li,
+SatStressGUI V5.1 has been created upon efforts by Edgar Lopez, Tina Nguyen, Zane Selvans, Mikael Beuthe, Jonathan Kay, Lee Tang, Simon Kattenhorn, C.M.
+Cooper, Emily S. Martin, David Dubois, Ben J. Ayton, Jessica B. Li,
 Andre Ismailyan, Peter Sinclair, Nhu Doan, and Chad Harper.

-SatStressGUI V5.0 was developed at the Jet Propulsion Laboratory, California Institute of Technology and is based on SatStressGUI.
+SatStressGUI V5.1 was developed at the Jet Propulsion Laboratory, California Institute of Technology and is based on SatStressGUI.
 SatStressGUI was developed by the Planetary Geology Research group at the University of Idaho.
 SatStressGUI is based on SatStress, which was designed by Zane Selvans and is available at